molgenis/molgenis/docs/developer_documentation/intellij.md

-# IntelliJ
+# Howto develop molgenis

-A rough guide on how to develop molgenis in IntelliJ IDEA.
+A rough guide on how to develop molgenis in IntelliJ IDEA is described below.
 This was created using IntelliJ IDEA 2016.1 Ultimate, courteously provided to us by JetBrains on an open source license.
 Most of the time we use the latest IntelliJ version.